Fabulous views over Lake Wanaka are a highlight of this walk up Roys Peak. Just expect to be joined by a few hundred others in peak season!

 After a long climb through attractive beech forest you’ll be rewarded with classic South Island views of high mountains, including Mt Brewster & its glacier.
 Continue upwards from Brewster Hut towards Mt Armstrong for even more views.

 This is definitely one of my favourite walks.
 Starting at the frigidly beautiful Haast River, the track climbs steeply through attractive beech forest to the tree line.
 It then climbs onto a narrow ridge and up further to Brewster Hut at 1400m of elevation.
 There are views of many high mountains to the west, and up towards Mt Brewster (2516m) and its glacier.
-Continue reading “Brewster Hut Track (and ridge below Mt Armstrong), Westland NZ”
+Continue reading “Brewster Hut Track (& ridge below Mt Armstrong), Westland NZ”